Tourist guy

 The "tourist guy" was an internet phenomenon that featured a photograph of a tourist on the observation deck of the World Trade Center digitally altered to show a plane about to hit the tower in the background during the September 11 attacks.
-The photo went viral as many manipulated pictures spread online.
-The man in the photograph was identified as Hungarian Péter Guzli, who took the photo in 1997.
-Guzli said he edited the photo as a joke for his friends and did not realize it would spread across the Internet.
+The photo went viral in the days after the attacks as many manipulated pictures spread online.
+The man in the photograph was later identified as Hungarian Péter Guzli, who took the photo in 1997.
+Guzli said he edited the photo as a joke for his friends and did not intend for it to spread across the internet.

 He is also called numerous other names, including the "accidental tourist" (a reference to the novel and film The Accidental Tourist), "Waldo" (a reference to Where's Waldo?), the "WTC Guy", and the "tourist of death".

 Origin

+Shortly after 9/11, the image surfaced on the internet, spreading via spam emails.
+The emails would claim that the picture was found inside of a camera retrieved from the World Trade Center wreckage, alleging that the Federal Bureau of Investigation (FBI) had developed the picture for evidence and had recently released it online.

+Composition

-Shortly after 9/11, an image surfaced on the internet, purportedly from a camera found in the debris of the World Trade Center.
-The image showed a man, dressed in a wool cap, heavy jacket, and backpack, standing on the observation deck of the World Trade Center.
+The image showed a man, dressed in a beanie, heavy jacket, and backpack, standing on the observation deck of the World Trade Center.
 Below him, a jet plane can be seen flying towards the building.
 Because of its closeness and low altitude, it seems certain to collide with the tower.
-The picture purported to be one taken mere moments before the attacks on the World Trade Center began.
+The picture was purported to be one taken mere seconds before the attacks on the World Trade Center began.

 Inconsistencies

-Hoaxapedia from Museum of Hoaxes' online encyclopedia listed some of the inconsistencies that ultimately confirmed that the photograph was a hoax.
+Hoaxapedia, the Museum of Hoaxes' online encyclopedia, lists some of the inconsistencies that ultimately confirmed that the photograph was a hoax.
 These include: